fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ## Jun 30
 ### Health and Environmentalism (of Meat)
-- Lecture on comparing competing meat claims
+- VIDEO: comparing competing meat claims
 - Diana Rodgers, [Meat is Magnificent: Water, Carbon, Methane & Nutrition](https://sustainabledish.com/meat-is-magnificent/)
 - Christina Sewell, [Removing the Meat Subsidy: Our Cognitive Dissonance Around Animal Agriculture](https://jia.sipa.columbia.edu/removing-meat-subsidy-our-cognitive-dissonance-around-animal-agriculture)
 - Nick Martin, [There Is No War on Meat.
 There Should Be.](https://newrepublic.com/article/162180/no-war-meat-be)

-{% include alert.html class='danger' title='Reading Response' text="
+{% include alert.html class='danger' title='Reading reflection' text="
 Why is the discussion about eating meat so complicated?
 This simple question should allow you to range over the VARIETY of readings.
 The lectures are essential for not making huge mistakes in your analysis.
 "%}